Dr-Joe-Roberts/olfactometeR/README.md

 There are a number of features I intend to develop for `olfactometeR` to help streamline data analysis and visualisation for behavioural experiments using olfactometry.
-If you have any feature suggestions or if you discover any issues please report them\!
+Feature suggestions and issue reports welcome\!